12 Jan 2026

 Psychedelic-assisted therapy is gaining traction as a potential innovation in mental health treatment.
 Research suggests that this therapy may have longer lasting effects when paired with integration therapy — but what is integration and how does it work?

-In the face of a global mental health crisis, where 1.1 billion people are living with some form of mental health condition, nearly half of people suffering from depression do not respond to conventional therapies.
-Shining a light of potential help, research is demonstrating that psychedelic-assisted therapy (PAT) may hold benefits as a mental health treatment for resistant conditions.
+In the face of a global mental health crisis, where 1.1 billion people are living with some form of mental health condition,1 nearly half of people suffering from depression2 do not respond to conventional therapies.
+Shining a light of potential help, research is demonstrating that psychedelic-assisted therapy3 (PAT) may hold benefits as a mental health treatment for resistant conditions.

 Despite the potential of psychedelics and psychedelic-assisted therapy, there is additional work needed to deliver the best possible results for patients in need.